sarah-antillia/Image-Segmentation-Skin-Lesion/README.md

 <h2>
 6 Inference
 </h2>
-We have also tried to infer the segmented region for
+We have also tried to infer the segmented resion for
 <pre>
 images_dir    = "./mini_test/images"
 </pre> dataset defined in <b>train_eval_infer.config</b>,